Lenka Zdeborová: Recognition

 Zdeborová won the CNRS Bronze medal in 2014.
-In 2016, the École normale supérieure (Paris) gave her the Philippe Meyer prize in theoretical physics.
-She is the 2018 winner of the Irène Joliot-Curie Prize for young female scientists.
+In 2016, the École Normale supérieure (Paris) gave her the Philippe Meyer Prize in theoretical physics for her work in Statistical Physics of Disordered Systems.
+She is the 2018 winner of the Irène Joliot-Curie Prize for young female scientists earned by standing out throughout her career..
+She was also received the Josiah Willard Gibbs Lectureship of the American Mathematics Society and gave her Gibbs lecture in 2021.